- Fletcher, G.L., B.Sc. British Columbia, Ph.D. California; Professor Emeritus; Head, Department of Ocean Sciences

 - Boyce D., B.Sc., M.Sc.
 Memorial

 The Ocean Sciences Centre (OSC) is a major facility for marine research on the Atlantic coast, and is one of Canada's largest marine laboratories.
-It houses the Department of Ocean Sciences, the Joe Brown Aquatic Research Building and the soon to be completed Cold-ocean Deep-sea Research Facility.
+It houses the Department of Ocean Sciences, the Joe Brown Aquatic Research Building and the newly constructed Cold-Ocean and Deep-Sea Research Facility (CDRF) houses wet and dry laboratory space for research on deep-sea organisms, invasive species, and aquatic infectious diseases of importance to fisheries and aquaculture.
+The labs are equipped with "State-of the Art" instrumentation to support the many research initiatives that can be undertaken at the CDRF, including a level 2/3 containment facility, deep-sea pressure chambers, a flow cytometer / cell sorter, a confocal microscope with resonance scanning, a scanning electron microscope, and a full suite of histological equipment, and equipment for pathogen isolation and culture.
 The OSC provides Canadian and international scientists and students access to the flora and fauna of the northwest Atlantic Ocean and is uniquely suited for shore-based studies of cold-ocean processes and subarctic, Arctic and deep-sea organisms.
 The facility provides all the necessary elements to conduct first-rate marine science, including high quality seawater, equipment to collect and maintain aquatic organisms, boats and vehicles to access field sites, laboratory space with running seawater, cutting-edge analytical and molecular biological instruments, and support staff.
 A strategic goal of the OSC is to carry out world-class research that focuses on organisms and processes in cold oceans, and to provide high quality educational and training opportunities, particularly at the graduate level.

 The common use Image and Data Analysis Facility provides for image acquisition/analysis using analogue and digital media, microscopy, data backup and video production.
 There are also well equipped machining, woodworking, plumbing, and electronics workshops with dedicated personnel.